 - Add water to desired consistency

-The amount of green chile used depends on taste and heat tolerance.
-I use over a cup, but that may be too hot for many people.
-The same is true for consistency.
 Some people like heartier, thicker stews and some people prefer more of a broth consistency.
 This recipe can be modified to accommodate either preference.
 Add water to achieve the consistency preferred.
-Some of it will evaporate while the soup cooks.
+Some water will evaporate while the soup cooks.

-Using a little olive oil, brown the stew meat and saute the onions before adding the other ingredients.
+STEP 1 – Brown the stew meat and saute the onions in the olive oil prior to adding the other ingredients.
 The meat does not need to be fully cooked.
 Sometimes I toss the meat in flour before browning to thicken the soup slightly.
-Again it depends on your consistency preference.
-Wait until the meat and beans are fully cooked before adding the potatoes.
+Again it depends on your preference in terms of consistency.

 STEP 2 – Add everything other than the potatoes.
 Cover the soup, cooking on low to medium for about an hour.

 STEP 3 – When the meat and onions are thoroughly cooked, add the potatoes and continue to simmer on low heat until they are tender.

 The soup can be served immediately; however, the flavors are enhanced if you allow it to sit overnight.
 Please leave your recipe modifications, or any questions that you may have, in the comments.